courselabs/docker/hackathon/README.md

 # Hackathon!

-The hackathon is your chance to spend some decent time modelling and deploying a Kubernetes app on your own.
+The hackathon is your chance to spend some decent time modelling and deploying a Docker Compose app on your own.

 You'll use all the key skills you've learned, and: